OWASP/wrongsecrets/aws/README.md

 4. Do `terraform plan`
 5. Do `terraform apply`

+Your Fargate EKS cluster should be visilbe in [EU-West-1](https://eu-west-1.console.aws.amazon.com/eks/home?region=eu-west-1#/clusters).

 Are you done playing?
 Please do `terraform destroy` again.

 ### Test it